Auditable modernization snapshots and procurement-ready exports in minutes—not weeks.

 Org – Medium packs:

-Available for Org – Medium and Org – Large tiers only.
+Available for Org – Medium only.
+Org – Large includes unlimited assessments.

 Adds snapshot generation capacity.
 One credit is consumed when AIM creates a new auditable decision snapshot.
 Regenerating the same outputs without changing inputs is always free.